Catholic Pilgrimage Sites Worldwide

 Germany • Europe

-Spiritual heart of German Catholicism and burial place of St. Boniface, the Apostle of the Germans, whose magnificent Baroque cathedral draws pilgrims to venerate the father of the German Church.
+Burial place of St. Boniface, Apostle of the Germans, whose Baroque cathedral shelters the relics of the father of the German Church.

 Genoa